How a finance degree can put you on the path to a career as a real estate broker

 Realtor

-A Realtor is a member of the National Association of Realtors (NAR) — the largest trade organization in the U.S. with 1.4 million members.
-All NAR members, including brokers, sales agents, estate appraisers, property managers, and other industry professionals, can all be considered Realtors.
+A Realtor is a member of the National Association of Realtors (NAR) — the largest trade organization in the U.S. with 1.5 million members.
 The term “Realtor” is a registered trademark held by the NAR.
-When someone holds this title, it signals a dedication to the profession and an adherence to the NAR’s strict code of ethics.
+When someone holds this title, it signals a dedication to the profession and adherence to the NAR’s strict code of ethics.
+All NAR members, including brokers, sales agents, estate appraisers, property managers, and other industry professionals, can be considered Realtors.

 Real Estate Agent

-A real estate agent is a licensed professional who typically works for a real estate brokerage as an employee or independent contractor.
+A real estate agent is a licensed professional who works for a real estate brokerage as an employee or independent contractor.
 After completing the required coursework and passing a licensing exam, an agent can represent either a buyer or seller and is responsible for facilitating property sales and other real estate transactions.
-Upon making a sale, an agent will earn a portion of the transaction cost in the form of a commission.
+After making a sale, an agent will earn a portion of the transaction cost as a commission.

 Real Estate Broker

-Professionals in the real estate industry typically start out as agents before they can become brokers.
 Unlike a real estate agent, a real estate broker is licensed to operate their own brokerage firm.
-Someone in this role can also work with buyers and sellers as an independent agent broker, or they hire real estate agents to work for their business and help it grow.
+Someone in this role can also work with buyers and sellers as an independent agent broker, or they can hire other real estate agents to work for their business and help it grow.
+Professionals in the real estate industry typically start as agents before they can become brokers.

 Possessing additional training and extensive experience, a broker may oversee the more complicated aspects of a real estate transaction.
 As part of their real estate business, a broker might also undertake property management responsibilities and help landlords rent out their spaces.
 Additionally, they may work as a mortgage broker and help clients secure loans.